folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 $$\overline{x}\langle z \rangle.P\, |\, x(y).Q \rightarrow P | Q[z/y]$$

 The PPDP paper makes a few generalizations to this calculus.

-We still have sending, receiving and parallel, and allow recursion and termination.
-Channel creation has been removed for simplicity: we'll use only one globally available channel.
-This channel is implemented as a queue which means that sends are non-blocking.

-In addition, we introduce non-deterministic choice.
-This is where instead of a value, a label is sent from a selector to an offerer.
-Both parties will pick the branch that the label corresponds to.
-We'll see why this extension is useful in the next section.

-Finally, we allow the sending of thunks - functions that take `Unit` as their argument and return a process term (i.e. a piece of program that can be executed).
-The fact that we can send programs - and not just values - around means that our calculus is a higher-order calculus.

-The definition of functions in the PPDP paper is a bit strange: there are two ways of recursion - on the process level and on the value level.
-In the implementation the former has been removed.

-## Implementation

 The calculus used in PPDP is given by

 \begin{figure}
 \begin{align*}